7mind/blog/lightweight-reflection.md

 ## Summary

 `TypeTag` in `scala-reflect` is great but flawed.
 In this article I provide some observations of my experience of building a custom type tag, not depending on `scala-reflect` in runtime, potentially portable to dotty and providing equality and subtype checks.
 Our usage scenario is: we generate type tags at compile time and check their equality and subtyping at runtime, we don't use them to cast anything and we don't need to generate types at runtime.
-Our model is not completely correct though it is enough for most of the purposes. **Also I hope that this post may help convince Dotty team to support some form of type tags**.
+Our model is not completely correct though it is enough for most of the purposes. **Also I hope that this post may help convince Dotty team to support some form of type tags**, there is a [corresponding ticket](https://github.com/lampepfl/dotty-feature-requests/issues/62) on Dotty bugtracker.
 This post is targeting those who have some knowledge of `scala-reflect` and unhappy with it, those who has some knowledge of Scala compiler and it's APIs and any other nerds.

 ## TLDR: usage example